 This report covers the Kerr Center’s decade of experience using walk-behind tractors in the Cannon Horticulture Project.
 It serves as both backgrounder and how-to manual.

-The Kerr Center’s Organic Farm shows farmers and gardeners, from beginners on up, how to grow organic vegetables.
+The Kerr Center’s horticulture program shows farmers and gardeners, from beginners on up, how to sustainably grow vegetable crops.

 The six+ acre Cannon Horticulture Project, certified organic in 2011, is founded on organic system design and management.
+Organic certification was allowed to lapse in 2017, but organic management continues in order to permit easy re-certification in the future.
 Demonstrations are tailored to organic home and market gardens in the same size range.

 Harvests go to local food pantries, into meals served at Kerr Center events, and to staff.

 Both cover crops and some cash crops (e.g. sunflowers), as well as border plantings, provide habitat for beneficial insects and pollinators.

 - the right tools for the right jobs